RaihanFerdy/Massive-Project-Neira-Sphere/README.md

 The models were built using TensorFlow & Keras.

 ### Model Development
+Training involved:
+   - Checkpoint saving for the best model based on validation loss.
+   - Early stopping to halt training if validation metrics plateau.
+   - Learning rate reduction to optimize convergence.

 We experimented with several well-known models for image classification: VGG-16, VGG-19, and ResNet-50.
 The training parameters for these models are as follows:
 - **VGG16**
     - Epochs: 200